mektigboy/OpenZeppelinBootcampProject/README.md

 - [leandrogavidia](https://github.com/leandrogavidia)
 - [mektigboy](https://github.com/mektigboy)

+## Links

+Our application is hosted on IPFS: https://www.mektigboy.com
 ## Innovation

 Back in the day, contracts did not have a way to generate truly random data because of the deterministic nature of the EVM.